And if you liked this post, be sure to check out these popular posts:

 It was Johnny Torrio who taught Capone he should keep up appearances while racketeering.
 Under his tutelage, Capone moved his family to Chicago around 1920 and later colluded with Torrio to help murder his boss — James "Big Jim" Colosimo.

-Before becoming Torrio's right-hand man and rising in the ranks, however, Capone worked as bouncer for Colosimo's brothel and contracted syphilis from a prostitute.
+Before becoming Torrio's right-hand man and rising in the ranks, however, Capone worked as a bouncer for Colosimo's brothel and contracted syphilis from a prostitute.
 He was too ashamed to seek medical attention, which would later prove fatal.
 But in the meantime, he built himself an empire.

 With Prohibition in full swing and Torrio retiring in 1925, Capone became head of the Chicago crime syndicate and had full reign of its gambling, prostitution, and bootlegging operations.
 The more bodies he left in his wake, the larger his reputation grew.
 Soon everyone in Chicago knew his name.